blocktrails/spec/spec.md

 Blocktrails use P2TR key-path only and do not require tapscript, script trees, or script-path spends.
 The only mechanism used is public-key tweaking.

 No domain separation is applied; the commitment binds exactly to the serialized state bytes.
-This is deliberate — simplicity is a goal.
+This is deliberate — simplicity is a goal, mirroring Bitcoin's sighash minimalism philosophy.
 Applications requiring domain separation can include it in their `serialize()` function.

 ## Components